-Besides the family histories on this website, the extended pandemic lockdown gave me the luxury of putting in writing several stories of periods in my life I thought might be interesting to others.
-Initially, I wrote about my strange tour of duty in Army Intelligence in the late 1960s, focused as it was on the widespread riots and anti-war protests of the day and the development of space as a new war theater.
-Next, I turned to the end of the Daley machine’s rule in Chicago politics in the 1970s, the bankruptcy of United Press International at the hands of a couple of self-aggrandizing misfits, and Encyclopaedia Britannica’s largely unrecognized role in advancing the human/machine interface early in the Digital Age.
-When I strung together these tales with some more personal recollections from my younger days, the result was the memoir you see here.
+The book Riots & Rockets is a memoir that contains several stories I thought might be of interest to others.
+Initially, I wrote about my strange tour of duty in Army Intelligence during the Vietnam War.
+It deals with my Pentagon vantage point of the period’s widespread racial unrest, riots and anti-war protests.
+During my Army days (1968-1971), I also witnessed first hand the development of the nation’s first anti-ballistic missile defense system.
+This effort initiated the evolution of space from the peaceful heavens above into just another war theater with the potential for a nuclear Armageddon.
+The next story is about Chicago politics in the 1970s and Jane Byrne’s election as Chicago’s first woman Mayor.
+This was the notable period that ended the long reign of Richard J. Daley’s political machine.
+Then came the tale of the bankruptcy of United Press International at the hands of a couple of self-aggrandizing misfits, and the story of Encyclopaedia Britannica’s largely unrecognized role in computer history with its breakthrough invention improving the human/machine interface early in the Digital Age.
+When I strung together these tales with some more personal recollections from my younger days, the result was Rockets & Riots, the memoir you can purchase here.